tzeikob/javascript-patterns/control-flow/sequential-execution/README.md

 const task3 = (input) => operationC(input);
 ```

-The execution of those tasks in sequential flow could be done within an async function called `execution` like so.
+The execution of those tasks in sequential flow could be done within an async function called `execution`, like so:

 ```javascript
 async function execution (input) {